Convocation postgraduate award criteria

 - Recognition by a professional body

-Although the award is primarily made to recognise outstanding academic achievement, other contributions and achievements of the student should be documented on the nomination form.
+Although the awards are primarily made to recognise outstanding academic achievement, other contributions and achievements of the student should be documented on the nomination form.
 While the examples given below are not exclusive, they are indicative of the type of activities that should be included.

 Overcoming Disability/Personal Adversity